 As the world’s largest freshwater man-made harbor, the port of Harbor Beach, Michigan, is an ideal stopping point for sailors making their way up to Lake Huron’s shore.
-Harbor Beach offers sailors and boaters a welcome break and an ideal provisioning point with its protected port and town that’s steps away from the Marina.
-If you find yourself with a few extra hours, there are some great little site seeing short and interesting trips.
+Harbor Beach offers sailors and boaters a welcome break and an ideal provisioning point with its protected port and town steps away from the Marina.
+If you find yourself with a few extra hours, there are some great little sites to see short and interesting trips.
 Some are within walking distance, while some will require an Uber ride from the dockside.

 #1 Harbor Beach Lighthouse